gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

 Testing Results
 ---------------
-This section will describe different tests that were run on the ANOSIM script.
+This section will describe different tests that were run on the MultiCoLA script.
 These tests will use empirical data from one of the several datasets that the team has access to.
 These data files will not be included for download due to their (usually) large size.
 Unless otherwise noted, the data files that were